ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Bugfixing remote control.
 * (sbormann) Added option to configure conditions for active battery-empty-icon.
 * (sbormann) Dialog is now repositioned and bigger when phone is rotated to horizontal view.
-* (sbormann) Breaking Change: Using now shuffle.js to reposition the tiles after resizig or orientation change.
+* (sbormann) Breaking Change: Using now shuffle.js to reposition the tiles after resizing or orientation change.
 For now its only a nice effect, but this opens possibilities for future development with different tile-sizes.

 ### 1.1.13 (2020-08-23)
 * (sbormann) Added option to remote to show vol and ch +/- inside pad.